ismo-karkkainen/openapi-sourcetools/README.md

 ## Quick Start

-To process an API document to obtain a document that has all stages applied, run:
+To process an API document to obtain a document that has various things moved under components and originals replaced with references, run:

 ```sh
 cat input_document.yaml |